 Fruits and vegetables are healthy for your husky when you are giving them in moderation.
 They have natural sugar, so give your husky a few small pieces.

 Huskies will love their treats cold or even frozen, if possible.
 This can vary from dog to dog, but they all eat fruits.
 If you have a vegetable garden or some trees, your husky already tried them.
 They love to steal something and chew it.
-Vegetables and fruits are no exceptions from that rule.
+Vegetables and fruits are no exceptions to that rule.

 What fruits can dogs eat